GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, MI 48108
 {: .address}

-Brand new.
 Near Briarwood Mall in the south end of town.